TheThingSystem/steward/nodewiki/steward/Devices.md

 * _pressure_ - in millibars

-Please note that the _lastUpdated_ and _lastSample_ properties report different things:
+Please note that the _updated_ and _lastSample_ properties report different things:
-_lastSample_ indicates when the climate properties where last measured, whilst _lastUpdated_ indicates the last change in state for the device (i.e., it is possible for _lastUpdated_ to change regardless of whether _lastSample_ changes;
+_lastSample_ indicates when the climate properties where last measured, whilst _updated_ indicates the last change in state for the device (i.e., it is possible for _updated_ to change regardless of whether _lastSample_ changes;
-however, whenever _lastSample_ changes to reflect a more recent measurement, _lastUpdated_ will also change to the current time).
+however, whenever _lastSample_ changes to reflect a more recent measurement, _updated_ will also change to the current time).

 ### Fixed
 These are devices that are fixed position, but rotatable in some sense.